 This building’s exterior is so generic in its expression that it could pass for virtually anything.
 It could be municipal offices, a movie theater, police department, medical center, library or office space.
 Despite the fact that the entry has a distinctly commercial look to it, the sign assures us that this is a church.
 Oh, wait a minute….
 Image courtesy Google Street View.

 This is what a nice apartment building looked like in many American towns and cities in the early twentieth century.
-Columns and a symmetrical facade give the building dignity and the bit of lawn, though minimal, adds a residential quality.
+A substantial facade with columns gives the building dignity and the bit of lawn, though minimal, adds a residential quality.

 This look has been popular in new residential construction for some time now.
-The three types of cladding and asymmetrical facade of this recently constructed apartment building do little to make it homey.
+The three types of cladding create blocky and visually detached units which define the exterior of this recently constructed apartment building.
+The uninspiring roofline does little to make the structure homey.
 Image courtesy Google Street View.

 This is what a nice house of modest size looked like in many American towns and cities in the 1890’s.
 The detailed exterior hints at interior finishes typical of the period: hardwood floors, beefy varnished woodwork, cast hardware, ornate lighting fixtures and walls of plaster and lath.